dklane/dklane.github.io/complit.md

 tagline: Computer Literacy
 exclude: true
 ---
-# Welcome to Computer Literacy!
+# Welcome to Computer Literacy

 This class will prepare you for the IC3 industry certification and teach you useful MS Office skills.
 You will have the opportunity to earn the [IC3 Global Standard 5](https://certiport.pearsonvue.com/Certifications/IC3/Digital-Literacy-Certification/Certify/IC3-Global-Standard-5) certification.
 This certification requires three exams.
 See the following documents for the objective domains of these exams.